ffund/intro-ml-tss21/slides/4-regularization.md

 ### Common features: Ridge and LASSO

 * Both penalize large $w_j$
-* Both have parameter $\alpha$ that controls level of regularization
+* Both have hyperparameter $\alpha$ that controls level of regularization
 * Intercept $w_0$ not included in regularization sum (starts at 1!), this depends on mean of $y$ and should not be constrained.